FirelyTeam/firely-docs/vonk/deployment/docker.rst

          timeout: 10s
          retries: 3

 Save the text above to a file in your working directory with the name ``docker-compose.mssqlserver.yml``.
-Make sure your Vonk license file is named
+Make sure your Firely Server license file is named
 ``vonk-trial-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
 If your license file has a different name, use that name instead of ``vonk-trial-license`` in the text above.

-Then use this command to spin up a Vonk container and SQL container: |br|
+Then use this command to spin up a Firely Server container and SQL container: |br|
 ``> docker-compose -f docker-compose.mssqlserver.yml up -d``

 Open a browser and use the address ``http://localhost:8080/``.
-This will show the landing page of Vonk.
+This will show the landing page of Firely Server.

 .. warning:: Wait for about 2 minutes, because it takes a while to fire up the SQL container

 Running Docker with a SQL Server on host
 ----------------------------------------

-Another possibility is to run a Vonk container with a SQL Server repository on the host.
+Another possibility is to run a Firely Server container with a SQL Server repository on the host.
 You will need a Microsoft SQL Server running on your host.
 The version of SQL Server must at least be version 2012.

 .. warning:: If you also run the Administration database on SQL Server, please read :reF:`vonk_conformance_history`.

-To run the Vonk container we will use the following docker-compose file:
+To run the Firely Server container we will use the following docker-compose file:

 .. code-block:: yaml
    :linenos: